haowei772/nli_test_bed/README.md

 # Natural Language Inference Test Bed
 This is a testbed for comparing various deep learning models in the context of Natural Language Inference (NLI) implemented in [PyTorch](http://pytorch.org).

-Since there is no standard architecture for NLI, we have integrated all the models into two main architectures, a siamese architecture and a matching-aggregate architecture.

-Note that this repo is not optimized for speed.

 Two archietctures used in this code: